Enterprise SEO Mistakes: Why 80% of SEO Tasks on Large Websites Never Get Done

 Based on my experience, these are the main factors that usually decide whether an enterprise SEO project succeeds or becomes another roadmap that never gets implemented.

 On large websites, the amount of SEO work is almost endless.
-There will always be more pages, more technical debt, more crawl issues, more content gaps, and more competitors.
+There will always be more pages to optimise, more technical debt to clean up, more crawl issues to investigate, more content gaps to close, and more competitors to watch.

-The mistake is trying to fix everything at once.
-Enterprise SEO needs a clear prioritisation model which means clarity in reporting and clarity in what matters.
-Without that, the roadmap becomes a graveyard of good ideas that never get implemented.
+Without that, the roadmap quickly becomes a graveyard of good ideas that never get implemented.

 2.Cross-Department Collaboration Is Broken